uqtmiller/uqtmiller.github.io/_pages/mission_and_values.md

 These are the values that hold in our lab and with our collaborators.

-**Excellence**: We do excellent work.
-We undertake projects that benefit people.
+**Impact**: We undertake projects that aim to benefit people.
 This means sometimes taking a slow approach to science, while other times being able to rapidly try out ideas to fail early.
-We accept change and new ideas.
+But the goal is always quality.
+We publish to share ideas, not just for the sake of publishing.

 **Human-centredness**: Our focus is on augmenting and amplifying human potential.
 We study how people use (and don't use) AI tools.
 Rather than just measuring accuracy, correctness, computational cost, etc., we also consider factors that amplify people's capabilities, such as **understandability**, **usefulness**, and **confidence**.